itsdfish/QuantumEpisodicMemory.jl/docs/src/model_description.md

 ```
 ### Subadditivity

-The predictions for subadditivity can be computed by summing across the item times for each instruction condition.
 Below, the model predicts subadditivity for verbatim and unrelated new items, but not old items.

 ```@example model
 sum(preds[["gist", "verbatim", "unrelated new"],:], dims = 1)